-In San Cristóbal you can stroll around the charming streets, enjoy the colored houses, visit viewpoints, explore the anthropological museum Casa Na Bolom and go shopping for unique handmade products.
+In San Cristóbal de las Casas you can stroll around the charming streets, enjoy the colored houses, visit viewpoints, explore the anthropological museum Casa Na Bolom and go shopping for unique handmade products.
 Also, the city is full with restaurants and coffee stores.

 San Juan Chamula (day 11)

 Today you have some time to explore the surroundings.
 Make sure to visit San Juan Chamula.
 Not only is it nice to walk through this village of the Tzotzil people and visit the local market.
-Here you will also find one of the most unique unique churches of Mexico: Iglesia de San Juan.
-This little white church, located in the middle of the square, shows a special mixture of the Catholic and indigenous beliefs.
+Here you will also find a very unique church; Iglesia de San Juan.
+This little white church, located in the middle of the square, shows a special mix of the catholic and indigenous beliefs.
 Countless people come here daily to make offerings in which they honor their saints through rituals.

 As this is a Mexico itinerary for 3 weeks, I’m focusing only on some of the highlights.
 But there is so much more to do in and around San Cristóbal de las Casas.
-Want to know more about San Cristóbal de las Casas?
-Have a look in my San Cristóbal guide.
+Do you want to read more?
+Have a look in my San Cristóbal de las Casas guide.